joffrey-bion/krossbow/krossbow-stomp-core/README.md

 # Krossbow STOMP Core

-This is the core module of Krossbow, which provides a pure-Kotlin (multiplatform) STOMP protocol implementation.
+This is the core module of Krossbow, containing the implementation of the STOMP protocol in common code.

-It depends on `krossbow-websocket-core` for the definition of a general websocket interface.

-The major types you can use from this module are `StompClient` and `StompSession`.
+Check out the [project's website](https://joffrey-bion.github.io/krossbow/stomp/basics/) for more information.